 - A letter of recommendation from a faculty adviser, department chair, or professional colleague who can attest to the quality of your work.
 Letter writers should submit recommendations directly to the Bell Library

-IMPORTANT: Submission to these fellowships grants the University of Minnesota and other sponsors the right to announce you as the recipient of the award in their promotional literature and on their Web sites.
+IMPORTANT: Submission to these fellowships grants the University of Minnesota and other sponsors the right to announce you as the recipient of the award in their promotional literature and through their web sites and social media.

-Application materials should be submitted to: Dr. Marguerite Ragnow, Curator, Attn: Fellowship Applications (if submitting by e-mail this should be the subject line], James Ford Bell Library, University of Minnesota, 309-19th Avenue S, 472 OMWL, Minneapolis, MN 55455.
-By e-mail to: email@example.com
+APPLICATION MATERIALS SHOULD BE SUBMITTED TO: Dr. Marguerite Ragnow, Curator, Attn: Fellowship Applications (if submitting by e-mail this should be the subject line], James Ford Bell Library, University of Minnesota, 222-21st Av S, Suite 15, Minneapolis, MN 55455.
+By e-mail to: firstname.lastname@example.org

 - Project must be relevant to the Bell collection